Asia Today: China cases rise, students back, Disney reopens

 — SHANGHAI DISNEYLAND REOPENS: Visitors wearing face masks streamed into Shanghai Disneyland as China’s most prominent theme park reopened in a new step toward rolling back anti-coronavirus controls.
 The park, which closed Jan.
 25, will limit visitor numbers and is keeping some attractions closed in line with social distancing guidelines.
 Disney guests, many wearing Mickey Mouse ears, and children dressed as movie characters were checked for fevers at the gate, and decals were used to designate a safe distance between visitors.

+—EXAM PREP IN BEIJING: More than 82,000 third-year middle school students went back to classes in China’s capital Beijing to prepare for their high school entrance exams.
+Students must show valid health codes and tracking records of their travels over the past 14 days on the mobile phones to gain entry to their schools.

 — MORE SOUTH KOREAN CASES: South Korea reported 35 cases over the past 24 hours, the second day in a row that its daily jump has been above 30 for the first time in a month.
-The figures released Monday by the Korea Centers for Disease Control and Prevention took the country’s total to 10,909 with 256 deaths.
 Worries about a second wave of infections are growing after dozens of new cases were linked to newly reopened nightclubs.
-Authorities in the Seoul metropolitan area have ordered the temporary closing of clubs and other nightlife establishments.
+Authorities in the Seoul metropolitan area have ordered the temporary closing of clubs and other nightlife establishments and are combing through credit-card and mobile-phone records and security camera footage to track thousands of people who visited a popular Seoul entertainment district in recent weeks.
+Seoul’s mayor said 85 infections nationwide are linked to the outbreak and health workers are attempting to contact another 5,500 people.

+— SRI LANKA EASES LOCKDOWN: Sri Lanka’s government asked state and private sector workers to resume work Monday after a nearly two-month coronavirus lockdown.
+A 24-hour curfew was lifted on the island, except for two main districts that include the capital Colombo.
+Restaurants, liquor stores, clothing stores and gyms also remain closed.
+Buses and trains will only transport those going to work.